ahochsteger/gmail-processor/README.md

 1. Create a new file using the + icon at "Files" and selecting "Script"
 2. Give it a name (e.g. `Lib` resulting in the file `Lib.gs` to be created)
-3. Replace the contents of the file with the library code of the release asset `Lib.js` from the desired GmailProcessor release or your own built version from `build/lib/Lib.gs`.
+3. Replace the contents of the file with the library code of the release asset [`Lib.js`](https://github.com/ahochsteger/gmail2gdrive/releases/latest/download/Lib.js) from the latest release or your own built version from `build/lib/Lib.gs`.

 Now use it in your script: